Trams in Dnipro: History

-The Yekaterinoslav tram was opened on 27 June 1897 (according to the modern Gregorian calendar and 14 June according to the Julian calendar).
+The Yekaterinoslav tram opened on 27 June 1897 (according to the modern Gregorian calendar and 14 June according to the Julian calendar).
 At the time of opening, it was the third tram system operating in the Russian Empire (its predecessors were the Kyiv Tram and Nizhny Novgorod Tram).
-The construction and operation were provided by the Belgian company Tramways électriques d'Ekaterinoslaw.
+It was constructed and operated by the Belgian company Tramways électriques d'Ekaterinoslaw.
 By the end of 1897, two million people had been transported.
-The initial tram system was based on a and included 3 tram lines starting from Catherine the Great Avenue (modern name is Dmytro Yavornytskyi Avenue).
+The initial tram system was based on a and included three tram lines starting from Catherine the Great Avenue (now Dmytro Yavornytskyi Avenue).
 The routes were: